weiling24/weiling24.github.io/_posts/2024-08-01-applied-data-science-project.md

 **A) Data Cleaning:**

 Gender categories were standardized to 'Male' and 'Female', removing a small number of non-binary/other respondents.
 Age values were converted to integers, missing organization types were filled with the mode, and participants who did not use social media were excluded to ensure all remaining data reflected relevant digital behavior.
+The specific cleaning steps are as follows:

 **1. Gender Variable Cleaning**